 There are three distinct data collection types that comprise the charity: water MAP Framework:

 - Post-Implementation Monitoring (PIM): A comprehensive assessment of past charity: water funded work.
-This occurs once every three years, beginning in a partner’s fifth grant.
+This occurs once every four years, beginning in a partner’s fifth grant.
 Data is collected from a representative sample of past projects to monitor sustainability.

 This is the full MAP data collection schedule: